-At Renfrew Castle we can help you choose the right flooring for every room in your house.
 Depending on style, colour and wear, we know the importance of selecting something that will last.
-Choose from hardwood, laminates, vinyl, ceramic, floor tiles and carpet.
+Choose from hardwood, laminates, and vinyl.

 We stock various thicknesses of #1 Pine: 1/2", 1", 1 1/4", 1 1/2" and 2".
 Pine is an inexpensive, lightweight wood that can be yellowish or whitish with brown knots.
 Pine resists shrinking and swelling, but is prone to scratches and dents.